Epic43110/Epic-Modpack/README.md

 - color:outline:<color> | Sets only outline color to user choice ; Usage Example: "color:outline:red"
 - koa:1 | Enables makeshift koa effect ; ONLY VISIBLE TO YOU
 - koa:0 | Disables makeshift koa effect

-## TO-DO:
-### Mods:
-  - XRAY - Hills/Rocks - Not Priority
-  - Make auto upgrade perferences
-  - Make UI menu for entire modpack
-  - Make skin switcher
-  - Make chat shotcuts
-  - Make user keybind preferences
-  - Relist and Reorder mod names and sections - 3rd Priority
-  - Make different UI scale options - 2nd Priority
-  - Figure out how to properly position elements - 1st Priority

-  ### Other
-  - Use Greasy Fork to grab obfuscated script from public github, then also grab another file for updates.
-  - Test GitHub public and private stuff
-    - Find a way to make 2 sections.
-One with private stuff and the other with public stuff.
-Maybe just make to repositories?